 - 1.7 MC is preparing planning policies on waste management to be included in the new Medway Local Plan (plan period to 2041).
-Planning policy for waste management in Medway is currently set out in saved policies in the Kent Waste Local Plan (1998) prepared by Kent County Council5. - 1.8 While MC is a member of the regional waste planning grouping for the South East of England (South East Waste Planning Advisory Group (SEWPAG)), TC is a member of the regional grouping for the East of England (East of England Waste Technical Advisory Body (EEWTAB)). - 1.9 National Planning Practice Guidance (PPG) recognises the need for Waste Planning Authorities (WPAs) to look beyond their administrative boundaries when seeking to develop an integrated network of waste management facilities that will enable waste to be handled effectively across a larger than local area.
-PPG notes6 that although WPAs should aim for waste to be managed in accordance with the self-sufficiency and proximity principles... - '...there is no expectation that each local planning authority should deal solely with its own waste to meet the requirements of the self-sufficiency and proximity principles.
+Planning policy for waste management in Medway is currently set out in saved policies in the Kent Waste Local Plan (1998) prepared by Kent County Council. - 1.8 While MC is a member of the regional waste planning grouping for the South East of England (South East Waste Planning Advisory Group (SEWPAG)), TC is a member of the regional grouping for the East of England (East of England Waste Technical Advisory Body (EEWTAB)). - 1.9 National Planning Practice Guidance (PPG) recognises the need for Waste Planning Authorities (WPAs) to look beyond their administrative boundaries when seeking to develop an integrated network of waste management facilities that will enable waste to be handled effectively across a larger than local area.
+PPG notes that although WPAs should aim for waste to be managed in accordance with the self-sufficiency and proximity principles...

+"...there is no expectation that each local planning authority should deal solely with its own waste to meet the requirements of the self-sufficiency and proximity principles.
 Nor does the proximity principle require using the absolute closest facility to the exclusion of all other considerations.
 There are clearly some wastes which are produced in small quantities for which it would be uneconomic to have a facility in each local authority.
 Furthermore, there could also be significant economies of scale for local authorities working together to assist with the development of a network of waste management facilities to enable waste to be handled effectively.

-The ability to source waste from a range of locations/organisations helps ensure existing capacity is used effectively and efficiently, and importantly helps maintain local flexibility to increase recycling without resulting in local overcapacity.'
+The ability to source waste from a range of locations/organisations helps ensure existing capacity is used effectively and efficiently, and importantly helps maintain local flexibility to increase recycling without resulting in local overcapacity.

-1.10 The need to achieve economies of scale for certain types of capital intensive waste management facilities is particularly relevant to unitary authorities that generally have smaller quantities of waste arising within their areas (when compared to areas administered by county councils), meaning that capacity may only become viable when facility catchments extend beyond the administrative areas in which such facilities are located.
-In addition, as the disposal of waste to landfill is generally the least preferred option (being located at the bottom of the waste hierarchy) for waste management, available landfill void is becoming more limited with few WPAs hosting existing capacity and even fewer planning for the development of additional capacity.
+1.10 The need to achieve economies of scale for certain types of capital intensive waste management facilities is particularly relevant to unitary authorities that generally have smaller quantities of waste arising within their areas (when compared to areas administered by county councils), meaning that capacity may only become viable when facility catchments extend beyond the

-5 Prior to Medway Council becoming a unitary authority, the Medway area was included within the administrative boundary of Kent County Council.
+&lt;sup>5 Prior to Medway Council becoming a unitary authority, the Medway area was included within the administrative boundary of Kent County Council.